 Read the full Astell & Kern A&norma SR15 review

 The demise of the Apple iPod has opened up the market for other portable music player brands, including Cowon.

 The Cowon Plenue D2 (or PD2) is the next-gen version of one of the most impressive budget players we’ve encountered – the Award winning Plenue D. This budget portable music player has vast file support, pocket-size practicality, an accessible price and sounds great too.

 It may not be quite such a budget bargain as its predecessor, but it manages to justify the premium.
 If you want a dedicated music player device, this Cowon should be high on your list – we haven’t heard a better-sounding portable music player at the money.

 Read the full Astell & Kern Kann Alpha review

-Read the full review: Astell & Kern A&ultima SP2000
+Read the full Astell & Kern A&futura SE200 review

 Astell & Kern’s Kann player’s larger-than-life design won’t be to all tastes, but its superb sound quality is unquestionable, making it a great alternative for the iPod Touch.

 The Kann might be chunky, but that extra space leaves room for a lot of physical features.
 And when it comes to performance per pound, there’s no mistaking the Kann’s sonic chops.

 It’s dynamic, has a great sense of timing, and gives an insightful performance.
 Other portable players at the Kann’s price point need to watch their step – it's a formidable machine.